How Credit Card "Bailout" Works

 Credit Card Bailout Step by Step

-- Submit your total credit card debt on the report request form.
+- Submit your credit card debt and other debts on the report request form.

 - Two debt relief professionals will review your information and will then contact you to evaluate your entire situation in detail, answer your questions, determine your hardship, and create your estimated debt reduction reports.
 A working phone number is required.